openaicellular/oaic/docs/source/xapp_python.rst

 *source:* `On-boarding and Deploying xApps, Zhe Huang <https://wiki.o-ran-sc.org/display/RICA/On-boarding+and+Deploying+xApps>`_

-The important parts of the workflow are:
+This diagram depicts an overview of the xApp deployment workflow.
+The important parts are:

 * ① xApp config file
     * The configuration file is a JSON file